Spafbi/MyGameSettings/miscreated-rel-copy/README.md

 ```

 Whenever you need to update the live release copy of the game, execute the
+`miscreated-rel-copy.cmd` script by using your mouse to click (or double-click)
-`miscreated-rel-copy.cmd` script and follow the onscreen instructions.
+the script, and then follow the onscreen instructions.

 ## How to launch the game
 After having executed and followed the script's instructions, you should be able